 \subsubsection{Cancellations}

-On the Paris Bourse \cite{Biais:1995}, cancellations on each side of the LOB were found to occur more frequently after a matching on that side of the LOB.
-The authors conjectured that this was evidence of market participants submitting large orders in the hope of finding hidden liquidity, then cancelling any unmatched portions of such orders.
+On the Paris Bourse, \citet{Biais:1995} reported that cancellations of buy (respectively, sell) active orders occurred more frequently after the arrival of a buy (respectively, sell) market order.
+They conjectured that this was evidence that traders submitted large orders in the hope of finding hidden liquidity and then cancelled any unmatched portions.

-On the Australian Stock Exchange \cite{Cao:2008} priority considerations have been observed to play a key role for market participants when deciding whether or not to cancel their existing active orders.
-The cancellation rate for active orders was found to increase when new, higher-priority limit orders arrived on the same side of the LOB.
-In addition, the cancellation rate of active buy (respectively, sell) orders at prices $p<b(t)$ (respectively, $p>a(t)$) was found to increase when $n(p - \delta p,t)$ (respectively, $n(p + \delta p,t)$) became zero.
-The authors suggested that this was because market participants with limit orders at price $p$ could cancel then resubmit them, at price $p - \delta p$ (respectively, $p + \delta p$), to possibly gain a better price for the trade (if the limit order eventually matched) without substantial loss of priority.
-No similar increase in cancellations was observed when $n(p + \delta p,t)$ (respectively, $n(p - \delta p,t)$) became zero.
+On the Australian Stock Exchange, \citet{Cao:2008} concluded that priority considerations played a key role for traders when deciding whether or not to cancel their active orders.
+The cancellation rate for active buy (respectively, sell) orders increased when new, higher-priority buy (respectively, sell) limit orders arrived.
+In addition, the cancellation rate of active buy (respectively, sell) orders at prices $p<b(t)$ (respectively, $p>a(t)$) increased when $n(p - \pi,t)$ (respectively, $n(p + \pi,t)$) became zero.
+The authors proposed that this occurred because traders with active orders at price $p$ could, without substantial loss of priority, cancel and then resubmit them at price $p - \pi$ (respectively, $p + \pi$), to possibly gain a better price if the order eventually matched.
+No similar increase occurred when $n(p + \pi,t)$ (respectively, $n(p - \pi,t)$) became zero.